zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

 ## What

-Teleport SSH services will be able to automatically discover Azure virtual machine instances.
+Teleport discovery services will be able to automatically discover Azure virtual machine instances.
 See [RFD 57](https://github.com/gravitational/teleport/blob/master/rfd/0057-automatic-aws-server-discovery.md) (Automatic discovery and enrollment of AWS servers) for the same feature implemented for AWS.